Checking Accounts Help

 HSA eligibility is determined on the first of each month.
 If an HSA owner changes HDHP coverage from self-only to family or family to self-only, she can add up the monthly limit for each month she was covered to determine her annual contribution limit, or she can determine her contribution limit as if she was covered by the same HDHP coverage for the entire year as the coverage held on December 1.
 With this rule, the HSA owner may increase, but does not have to decrease the contribution limit.
-For example if an HSA owner has self-only coverage throughout 2018, but switches to family coverage on November 1, 2018, and has family coverage through December 31, 2018, the HSA owner’s contribution limit is the family coverage contribution limit ($6,900 for 2018).
+For example if an HSA owner has self-only coverage throughout 2021, but switches to family coverage on November 1, 2021, and has family coverage through December 31, 2021, the HSA owner’s contribution limit is the family coverage contribution limit of $7,200 for 2021.

 Once an individual enrolls in Medicare, contributions, including catch-up contributions, cannot be made beginning with the month the individual enrolls.

-EXAMPLE: Pearl, who is covered under an HDHP with self-only coverage, attains age 65 and enrolls for Medicare benefits on March 1, 2018.
-Her 2018 contribution limit is 2/12 of the statutory contribution limit.
-She may make contributions for January and February, but may not make any contributions for March through December 2018 or thereafter.
+EXAMPLE: EXAMPLE: Pearl, who is covered under an HDHP with self-only coverage, attains age 65 and enrolls for Medicare benefits on March 1, 2021.
+Her 2021 contribution limit is 2/12 of the statutory contribution limit.
+She may make contributions for January and February but may not make any contributions for March through December 2021 or thereafter.